- Home

 Iron supplements are not routinely recommended to all pregnant women.
 However, if your iron level becomes low, your GP or midwife will advise you to take iron supplements.

 Iron is important in making red blood cells, which carry oxygen around the body.
 A lack of iron can lead to iron deficiency anaemia.
-Most people should be able to get all the iron they need by eating a varied and balanced diet; Lean meat, green leafy vegetables, fortified breakfast cereals, dried fruit, and nuts all contain iron.
+Most people should be able to get all the iron they need by eating a varied and balanced diet; Lean meat, eggs, green leafy vegetables, fortified breakfast cereals, dried fruit, pulses and nuts all contain iron.

 Pregnancy multivitamin